CurveDocs/curve-docs/docs/crvUSD/controller.md

 ### `borrow_more_extended`
 !!! description "`Controller.borrow_more_extended(collateral: uint256, debt: uint256, callbacker: address, callback_args: DynArray[uint256,5], callback_bytes: Bytes[10**4] = b"", _for: address = msg.sender)`"

     Function to borrow more assets while adding more collateral.
-This method uses callacks to build up leverage.
+This method uses callbacks to build up leverage.
 Earlier implementations of the contract did not have `callback_bytes` argument.
 This was added to enable [leveraging/de-leveraging using the 1inch router](./leverage/LeverageZap1inch.md#building-leverage).

     Emits: `UserState` and `Borrow`